ThalesVGomes/Maze-Solver/README.md

 # Maze-Solver
-# Just pure python3 with no external dependencies
+### Just pure python with no external dependencies

-Code to find a path between two points in a maze.
+Find a path (if exists) between two points in a maze.

 The code reads a .txt file that must have the following format:
 First line - number_of_lines number_of_columns
 Second line - line_of_origin_point column_of_origin_point
 Third line - line_of_destination_point column_of_destination_point
-Maze -> where 0 = empty space and -1 = wall
+Maze -> 0 = empty space and -1 = wall

 Example of file format:
     6  11